balena-os/balena-supervisor/docs/update-locking.md

 There are many different tools and libraries to provide proper lockfile functionality and a few common examples are shown below.

 __Note:__ Just creating the lockfile, for example by using `touch /tmp/balena/updates.lock`, is not adequate to prevent updates.
 A file created in this way won't have the exclusive access flag set, and thus does not provide reliable locking.
+Additionally, a file needs to be held by a process to be counted by the system as a lockfile.

 #### Shell